The Town office will be closed Wednesday 11/23, Thursday 11/24 and Friday, 11/25.

 Eric Pollitt was hired as the Town Manager for the Town of Tappahannock beginning in October of 2020.
 Mr. Pollitt, a native of Richmond, Virginia comes to Tappahannock after serving as the Town Manager for Glasgow, Virginia, in Rockbridge County Virginia.

 Mr. Pollitt commented, “I am truly humbled to be selected as the next Town Manager for Tappahannock.
 It is my desire to serve the residents, staff and elected officials with excellence.
 A kindness can be felt throughout the community and I look forward to contributing to the culture of ‘Rivah Life.’
-My girlfriend and I are thrilled about the journey ahead and we cannot wait to call Tappahannock home.”
+My wife and I are thrilled about the journey ahead and we cannot wait to call Tappahannock home.”

 In 2014, Mr. Pollitt graduated from Virginia Commonwealth University with a major in political science and minors in public management and economics.
 Graduating in 2017 from University of Kentucky’s Martin School of Public Policy and Administration, Mr. Pollitt earned a Master’s in Public Administration with a concentration in public financial management.
 In addition to his time in Glasgow, Mr. Pollitt has worked as a Management Analyst for Fluvanna County, Virginia, as an International City/County Manager Association (ICMA) Management Fellow in Templeton, Massachusetts, and was the Chief Financial Officer for Shelbyville, Kentucky.